A-acuto/IQBlade_classification/README.md

 # Updates

 Now compatible with Linux and other environments using os to complete the directory and file paths.
+For python 2.7

 # Required packages:
 * os